Skip to main content

 • Runs and workflows can be deleted via DELETE /api/v1/workflow-runs/{id} and DELETE /api/v1/workflows/{id}.

-• Runs support idempotency keys via Idempotency-Key header on run creation.
+• Runs support idempotency keys via the Idempotency-Key header on run creation.

 Protocols